volodymyrhudyma/blog/content/blog/2020-05-10-regular-expressions-in-javascript.md

 Use literal notation when the regular expression will remain constant.

-Example: if you use literal notation to construct a regular expression used in a loop, the regular expression won't be recompiled on each iteration.
+**Example**: if you use literal notation to construct a regular expression used in a loop, the regular expression won't be recompiled on each iteration.

 **Constructor** of the regular expression object results in runtime compilation of the regular expression.